muratk5n/thirdwave/en/README.md

 ---

 Yes BD control code is hand-crafted.
-Preferable than neural net based "AI", at least tyring to formulate an approach from ground up, thinking about the problem, not blindly showing in data into a black box.
+Preferable than neural net based "AI", at least they are trying to formulate an approach from ground up, thinking about the problem, not blindly showing in data into a black box.

 Quora: "How does Boston Dynamics use AI/machine learning?
 For the most part, it doesn't.
 Boston Dynamic's secret sauce is a “stack” of very